 Zara has received quite a bit of backlash for the Pepe skirt and has since pulled it from stores.
 The designer claims that “there is absolutely no link to the suggested theme.”

 But the truth is that Zara has no motivation to stop these practices.
 Despite all of this, the chain has continued to do well and seemingly has yet to lose any real business.
-Perhaps it’s time for an organize boycott of Zara, hmm?
+Perhaps it’s time for an organized boycott of Zara, hmm?